openxrlab/xrnerf/docs/en/tutorials/model.md

 ### Overview

-In XRNerf, models are basically categorized as 4 types.
+In XRNeRF, models are basically categorized as 4 types.

 - embedder: convert point-position and viewdirection data into embedded data, embedder can be function only or with trainable paramters.
 - mlp: use the output of embedder as input, and output raw data (the rgb and density value at sampled position) for render, usually contains FC layers.